tapestry-01/flask_blog_project/README.md

 I hope this serves well as a beginner project and as a foundation for more complex builds in the future.

+## 🌐 Live Demo

+You can view the live blog here: [saniket0.pythonanywhere.com](https://saniket0.pythonanywhere.com)

+This project was created as part of an internship task at SECT IP, Civora Nexus.
+Built with Flask (Python), HTML/CSS, and hosted on PythonAnywhere.
+Posts can be managed via an admin dashboard.

 Thanks for checking it out!

 – Saniket Khairnar